Retro (Black) Glamour Featuring Bettie Page Lingerie by Playful Promises

 Being visibly yourself in a world that insists you should be invisible is a marvelous, extraordinary thing.
 As the saying goes, a picture is worth a thousand words.
 Bettie Page is an icon, and it's largely because of the lingering power of her photographs.
 Well something similar can be true for any of us.
 Show up, be yourself, incorporate beauty and pleasure and joy into your life...and maybe take a few photos along the way.
 Because you are good enough.
 And you deserve happiness.

 If you've tried Playful Promises for Bettie Page, I'd love to hear your thoughts in the comments.
-I've included fit notes as well as the sizes I'm wearing in each caption, but if you have more specific questions about a certain item, feel free to ask in the comments!
+And if you have more specific questions about a certain item, feel free to ask in the comments!
 I'm happy to answer them.